powersync-ja/self-host-demo/demos/django/README.md

 docker compose -f demos/django/docker-compose.yaml up
 ```

-The backend will by default be available at `http://localhost:6061`.
+The Django backend will by default be available at `http://localhost:6061`.

 The PowerSync backend will by default be available at `http://localhost:8080`.